STUDY

 Dr Marco Beato

-Marco is an Associate Professor in Sport and Exercise Science and theme Lead for Physical Activity and Sport, Institute of Health and Wellbeing.
+Marco is an Associate Professor and Head of Sport and Exercise Science and theme Lead for Physical Activity and Sport, Institute of Health and Wellbeing.

 Marco Beato staff profile photo